Build Modes & Effort

 <Tip>

-**Best for:** Projects where you trust the spec and want maximum speed, overnight builds, or well-defined projects with clear requirements.
+**Best for:** projects where you trust the spec and want maximum speed, overnight builds, and well-defined projects with clear requirements.

 </Tip>